wildtangent/wordsource/README.md

 2. Get top 5 consonants from the words seen
 3. Get top 5 words
 4. Add callbacks on specific words e.g. every time "semper" is encountered, call those callbacks registered for "semper"
-5. implement a WordSource that uses the twitter API (instead of loading words from a file)
+5. implement a WordSource that uses the Twitter API (instead of loading words from a file)

 # Running Specs